You may have removed it from your diet and regularly broken a sweat at the gym to burn it off.

 Trans fats – These are made from unsaturated fats that have been chemically altered to prolong shelf life.
 Trans fats raise LDL cholesterol, lower good HDL cholesterol, promote inflammation and increase the risk of heart disease.
 They can be found in many margarines (check for ‘hydrogenated fat’ on food labels) in addition to processed foods such as cakes, biscuits, pies, packet cake mixes, frozen foods such as spring rolls and deep-fried foods such as French fries, battered fish and chicken nuggets.

 Fatty foods to include in a fat loss diet

 Forget low fat meals – here’s a list of fat-friendly foods to include in your diet.

 - Avocado.
 This smooth, creamy fruit is also packed with fibre, which can contribute to feelings of satiety.

 - Nuts.
 Nuts are a great source of protein and healthy fats.
 They make a great snack; just remember to limit yourself to a healthy portion size.

 - Salmon.
-Rich in protein and omega-3 fatty acids, this fish is so deliciously nutritious that we’ve made it a ZeroPoint food.
+Rich in protein and omega-3 fatty acids, salmon is deliciously nutritious and works in all sorts of dishes, from stir fry to risotto.

 - Eggs.
-Packed with protein and versatile enough to form the basis of a healthy breakfast, lunch or dinner, eggs are a WW favourite and another ZeroPoint food.
+Packed with protein and versatile enough to form the basis of a healthy breakfast, lunch or dinner, eggs are a real WW favourite.

 - Chia seeds.
 A great source of fibre and able to absorb up to 12 times their weight in water, chia seeds are not only nutritious but also expand in your stomach, making you feel full.